-- 1. Remove the Updater, if present, from the devices where you want to update the Collector.
-Failing to do so results in subsequent attempts to install the Collector by means of the MSI being unsuccessful. - 2.
-Perform an interactive or unattended installation of the Collector in the device, as described in the installation instructions, or use your favorite tool to deploy the MSI of the Collector.
+- 1. Remove the Updater (version 6.5 or previous), if present, from the devices where you want to update the Collector. - ◆ Failing to do so results in subsequent attempts to install the Collector by means of the MSI being unsuccessful. - 2.
+Perform an interactive or unattended installation of the Collector in the device, as described in the installation instructions, or use your favorite tool to deploy the MSI of the Collector. - Onyl if you do an interactive installation while the old version of the Collector is running, the following message shows up at the beginning of the installation: